Thursday, February 6, 2025

 What happens when a twist of fate makes all your dreams come true, and then you watch your life unravel before you?

-Eight years later, Kylie is successful and on the verge of becoming a lifestyle guru with her own television show, but her past sneaks up to take it all away.
+Eight years later, Kylie is successful and on the verge of becoming a lifestyle guru with her own television show, but her past sneaks up to threaten to take it all away.
 Her children hate being a part of their mother’s brand, and her husband is pulling away from her.
 Then, the girl who once worked for her as a nanny has written a tell-all book about Kylie and her family, exposing secrets about their lifestyle that will ruin her.
 And there’s nothing Kylie can do to stop her.
 Or is there?

 Be careful what you wish for—it might just come true.
 And when it does, will you be able to handle it?